-- 1. Satisfactory completion of at least 124 semester hours.
-Depending upon the choice of major/minor, a student may graduate with more than 124 hours. - 2.
+- Satisfactory completion of at least 124 semester hours.
+Depending upon the choice of major/ minor, a student may graduate with more than 124 hours. - 2.
 A cumulative GPA of "C" (2.00).
 A 2.20 average is required for courses in the major, including transfer courses.
 No grade below a "C" earned in a 200-, 300- or 400-level course will count toward the major.
 For example, a "C-" earned in a 200-level course will count toward graduation, but not toward the major.
 A 2.00 average must also be maintained in a minor, concentration or endorsement.
 See your specific major, for additional GPA requirements. - 3.
 A total of 40 hours of credit must be earned in upper level courses-those numbered 300 and above. - 4.
 Thirty semester hours completed at Spring Arbor University.
 Regardless of the total number of hours taken at Spring Arbor University, at least 20 of the last 30 hours earned toward the degree must be taken at Spring Arbor University. - 5.
 Completion of a major (minimum of 30 hours: 36 hours for group interdisciplinary major).
 See specific majors for number of hours required.
 A minor is not required for graduation, but is required for secondary teacher certification and some majors.
-A minor has a minimum of 20 hours; 24 hours for a group (interdisciplinary) minor.
+A minor has a minimum of 20 hours; 24 hours for a group (interdisciplinary)

+minor.
 Specific requirements for majors and minors are stated under the respective disciplines.
 A maximum of two courses may be counted for a major and a minor, two majors or two minors.
 No courses may be duplicated in any major/minor areas for students who are certifying to teach.
 Additional endorsements and/or concentrations are optional.

 - Students must complete nine hours in their major field at Spring Arbor University, not including practica and field experiences.
 See individual majors for additional requirements. - 7.
-Completion of the University CORE, communication skills, physical fitness and liberal arts requirements. - 8.
+Completion of the University Core Curriculum, which includes Community of Learners, Biblicial Studies, Liberal Arts Skills, and Liberal Arts Pathway courses. - 8.
 Attendance at commencement for the conferring of the degree.
-Requests to graduate in absentia may be made to the Registration Office.. - Completion of assessment tests as approved by the Assessment Committee.
+Requests to graduate in absentia may be made to the Registration Office.. - 9.
+Completion of assessment tests as approved by the Assessment Committee.